EthanPlant/EthanPlant/README.md

 # Hi I'm Ethan 👋

-I'm a 4th year computer science student at the University of Ottawa and aspiring web developer.
+I'm a 4th year computer science student at the University of Ottawa, developer at [Hack the Hill](https://hackthehill.com/) and software development intern at Amazon.

 - 📚 I'm currently learning **NextJS** and **Tailwind**